Early Learning's Lasting Gifts: How Preschool Impacts Adult Life thumbnail

 Quality Standards and Funding

-• Licensing and accreditation systems that are robust
+• Robust licensing and accreditation systems

 • Adequate funding for facilities, materials, and staff compensation

-• Continuing professional development for educators
+• Ongoing professional development opportunities for educators

-Research and Evidence-Based Practices
+Research and Evidence Based Practices

 • Long-term impacts of various educational approaches